retrixe/octyne/README.md

 ### Logging

-**Note: Fine-grained control over logging is an *experimental* feature.
-Hence, the names for actions may change in any version, not just major versions.
-However, we will generally try to avoid this.**
+**Note: Fine-grained control over logging is currently *experimental*.
+Therefore, action names may change in any version, not just major versions.
+However, we will generally try to avoid this in the interest of stability.**

 By default, Octyne will log all actions performed by users.
-You can enable/disable logging for specific actions by setting the value of the action to `true`/`false` in the `logging.actions` object.
-For example, to disable logging for `auth.login` and `auth.logout`:
+You can enable/disable logging for specific actions by setting the action to `true` or `false` in the `logging.actions` object in `config.json`.
+For example, to disable logging for `auth.login` and `auth.logout`, your `actions` object would be:

 ```json
 "actions": {